AgDay: Background

 AgDay changed production facilities several more times as the staff evolved.
 Jim Berry, Shawn Terrell and later Brian Baxter would serve as the show's producer.
 AgDay's production moved to Nova Production Studios, then to WPDS (later becoming WXIN), and eventually back to WFYI Television.
 A bankruptcy eventually forced the split and sale of assets.
 This put the program back under the control of Neal Nussbaum, who decided to re-locate the production to WLFI-TV in Lafayette, Indiana.
 At that point, the remaining Ag Day staff, including anchors Wayne Jenkins and Brian Baxter, remained at WFYI to create and produce a new syndicated program called the "Morning Ag Report".
 Following the stint at WLFI-TV, with Garth Clark anchoring the show, the "AgDay" production was again moved, this time to South Bend's WNDU with entirely new staff and on air-talent, with one key exception: former production assistant Don Green returned after leaving the show at the time of its initial move to Indianapolis, to produce the new-look show, featuring Al Pell.
 AgDay has been based at WNDU ever since, with their weather department providing the forecasts seen on the show.
-Mike Hoffman served as the show's chief meteorologist beginning in 2001; in 2021, following a transition period, Hoffman retired and was succeeded by Matt Engelbrecht, who left shortly thereafter as Matt Yarosweick took over as full time meteorologist in early 2022.
+Mike Hoffman served as the show's chief meteorologist beginning in 2001; Hoffman retired in 2021, and rotating meteorologists handle weather duties since then.

 Publisher Farm Journal Media acquired AgDay in 1998, merging production with its own weekly farm newsmagazine U.S. Farm Report under its ownership.

-The show is distributed on RFD TV and through a network of broadcast stations.
+The show is distributed through a network of broadcast stations, with a live streaming feed provided via Farm Journal Now, a free ad-supported streaming television service.
+On-demand episodes are hosted on the paid platform Farm Journal TV, with select highlights available via the Farm Journal YouTube channel.

+RFD-TV carried the program for over two decades until Farm Journal's decision to disaffiliate from the network in 2025.